Dermatitis Herpetiformis: Skin Manifestation of Celiac Disease

 On this page:

-DH is characterized by small, clustered papules and vesicles that erupt symmetrically on the elbows, knees, buttocks, back, or scalp.
-Men may also have oral or genital lesions.
+Dermatitis herpetiformis is characterized by small, clustered papules and vesicles that erupt symmetrically on the elbows, knees, buttocks, back, or scalp.
+The face and groin can also be involved.
 A burning sensation may precede lesion formation.
-Lesions are usually scratched off by the time a patient comes in for a physical exam.
+Lesions are usually scratched off by the time a patient comes in for a physical exam, and the rash may appear as erosions and excoriations.

 A skin biopsy is the first step in diagnosing DH.
 Direct immunofluorescence of clinically normal skin adjacent to a lesion shows granular IgA deposits in the upper dermis.
-Histology of lesional skin may show microabscesses containing neutrophils and eosinophils but may reveal only excoriation due to the intense itching patients experience.
+Histology of lesional skin may show microabscesses containing neutrophils and eosinophils.
+However, histology may reveal only excoriation due to the intense itching that patients experience.

-Dapsone, a sulfone, provides immediate relief of symptoms.
-For patients who cannot tolerate dapsone, sulfapyridine or sulfamethoxypyridazine may be used, although these drugs are less effective than dapsone.
+The sulfone dapsone can provide immediate relief of symptoms.
+For patients who cannot tolerate dapsone, sulfapyridine or sulfamethoxypyridazine may be used, although these medications are less effective than dapsone.
 A strict gluten-free diet is the only treatment for the underlying disease.
-Even with a gluten-free diet, drug therapy may need to be continued for 1 to 2 years.4
+Even with a gluten-free diet, medication therapy may need to be continued from a few months to 2 years.

 Publications produced by the Clearinghouse are carefully reviewed by both NIDDK scientists and outside experts.
-This publication was reviewed by John J. Zone, M.D., University of Utah School of Medicine.
+This publication was reviewed by John J. Zone, M.D., Professor and Chairman, Department of Dermatology, University of Utah School of Medicine.

 The Celiac Disease Awareness Campaign